-London Wall is situated in the heart of the City of London, the site is set amongst parts of the original London Wall and St Alphage Church built in Roman times.
-There were different areas for this project which all had their own requirements and some needed development from their original form at tender stage.
+London Wall, situated in the heart of the City of London, is set amongst parts of the original London Wall and St Alphage Church built in Roman times.
+Different areas of this project all had their own requirements, and some needed development from their original form at tender stage.

-90 steps, risers, and also a small number of setts with stainless steel insert visibility strips to the Priory and Salters garden areas.
+1500m2 of 63mm-thick paving, 90 steps, risers, and also a small number of setts with stainless steel insert visibility strips were supplied to the Priory and Salters garden areas.

 This was an immense project with lots of detail and CAD drawing work, very tight tolerances and finishes to the stone not previously used for any other project.

-One big challenge for us was designing and producing an anti pedestrian finish to the top of paving which was going to be used along the edges of the water feature.
-The edges of the water feature were at ground level and had the potential for pedestrians to walk into the lowered pool section.
+A big challenge was designing and producing an anti-pedestrian finish to the top of paving which was going to be used along the edges of the water feature, which were at ground level and therefore had the potential for pedestrians to walk into the lowered pool section.

 70 tonnes of black basalt will make up the main water feature.